 There’s a whole field of study around optimizing your food and beverage menus known as menu engineering.
 But the types of menu are often overlooked.
 Although any bar, restaurant, brunch spot, lounge, or country club uses menus, it's easy to forget how integral the types of menus are to your business and to customer satisfaction.

-How Many Types of Menu Are There?
+How Many Types of Menus Are There?

-What Are the Four Types of Menus?
+What Are The Five Types of Menus?

 What Is an a La Carte Menu?

 An a la carte menu lists the prices for each item separately.
 While the prices tend to be higher, a la carte menus have more flexibility.
 Customers can choose individual items and combine them any way they want.
 They can even make up their own lamb wine pairing.

 Where Does a La Carte Come from?